Designing Fallback Routes for Missing Adjuster Data

 state_of_loss: str

-Validation failures should trigger a structured exception handler that extracts the payload hash, timestamps the event, and routes the record to a dedicated dead-letter queue (DLQ) for fallback evaluation.
-This ensures that ingestion throughput remains decoupled from routing resolution latency.
+Downstream handlers should extract the payload hash, timestamp the event, and route records with a None adjuster to a dedicated dead-letter queue (DLQ) for fallback evaluation.
+This decouples ingestion throughput from routing resolution latency.

 Hierarchical Fallback Dispatch & Jurisdictional Enforcement

-1. Regional Pool Assignment: Route to an available adjuster within the same geographic service area.
+- Regional pool assignment: Route to an available adjuster within the same geographic service area.

-4. Manual Review Escalation: Route to a supervisory queue when automated constraints cannot be satisfied.
+- Manual review escalation: Route to a supervisory queue when automated constraints cannot be satisfied.

-Each strategy must be evaluated against state regulation mapping constraints, ensuring that fallback assignments never route a claim to an adjuster lacking jurisdictional authority.
-Compliance officers require that every fallback decision carries a machine-readable reason code, such as ADJ_MISSING_PRIMARY, ADJ_LICENSE_MISMATCH, or ADJ_POOL_OVERFLOW, which must be persisted alongside the claim record for regulatory examination.
-These routing decisions directly influence downstream state transitions within the Claims Lifecycle Architecture, making deterministic reason codes essential for audit reconstruction.
+Each strategy must be evaluated against state regulation mapping constraints — fallback assignments must never route a claim to an adjuster lacking jurisdictional authority.
+Compliance officers require that every fallback decision carry a machine-readable reason code (ADJ_MISSING_PRIMARY, ADJ_LICENSE_MISMATCH, ADJ_POOL_OVERFLOW) persisted alongside the claim record for regulatory examination.
+These decisions directly influence downstream state transitions within the Claims Lifecycle Architecture.

 Memory-Constrained Processing & Throughput Optimization